sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 ### Step 1: Include the Required Libraries

 The wordcloud2 library does not depend on any other JavaScript libraries, so we don't need any other included scripts.
-It is not, however, available on common Content Distribution Networks, so we'll have to serve it from our own web host.
+It is not, however, available on common content distribution networks, so we'll have to serve it from our own web host.

 ``` {.html .numberLines}
 <!DOCTYPE html>